isaachhk02/porteuxinstaller/README.md

 # Porteux Installer by isaachhk02
-# an alternative installer for Porteux distribution
+# A alternative installer for Porteux distribution

 - How to use?